altmattr/2024-honours/mifta/0314_why_use_pipit_over_lustre_or_scade.md

 1. Model checker semantics does not match the compiled code semantics
 2. Hence, properties proved at high level implementation doe not hold for the compiled code running on actual hardware/real life systems
 3. So, compiler and model checker should share the same semantics

-### 2. Lack of suficient manual proofs when automated proofs fail
+### 2. Lack of sufficient manual proofs when automated proofs fail
 1. Model checkers do not provide many options for manual proofs when the automated proof techniques fail

 ## How does using Pipit Solve these problems